aws-observability/aws-otel-python/integration-test-apps/auto-instrumentation/flask/README.md

 Option 1: Use the utility shell script to run the application in a local docker container `integration-test-apps/run_integration_test_app.sh flask auto`

-Option 2: Use python CLI to run the application directly in your terminal configured with OpenTelemetry parameters `LISTEN_ADDRESS=127.0.0.1:8080 OTEL_EXPORTER_OTLP_ENDPOINT=127.0.0.1:4317 OTEL_PROPAGATORS=xray OTEL_PYTHON_ID_GENERATOR=xray opentelemetry-instrument python integration-test-apps/auto-instrumentation/flask/application.py`
+Option 2: Use `python3` to run the application directly in your terminal configured with OpenTelemetry parameters `LISTEN_ADDRESS=127.0.0.1:8080 OTEL_EXPORTER_OTLP_ENDPOINT=127.0.0.1:4317 OTEL_PROPAGATORS=xray OTEL_PYTHON_ID_GENERATOR=xray opentelemetry-instrument python3 integration-test-apps/auto-instrumentation/flask/application.py`

-Sending metrics to Amazon CloudWatch is not validated due to [pending updates](https://github.com/open-telemetry/opentelemetry-python/issues/1167) to metric collection logic in ADOT Python.
+Sending metrics to Amazon CloudWatch is not validated due to [pending updates](https://github.com/open-telemetry/opentelemetry-python/issues/1835) to metric collection logic in ADOT Python.